Treatments for Mental Illness

 – Flu-like symptoms with fever, sore throat, rash, stomach pain, diarrhoea, vomiting or asthma.
 These symptoms represent an allergic reaction, which is rare and usually occurs during the first month of treatment.
 Notify a physician of all these symptoms.

 – Involuntary movements, especially of the mouth and fingers.
 When antipsychotics are used for extended periods of time, these symptoms of tardive dyskinesia may develop.
 Certain precautions may be taken to prevent tardive dyskinesia, such as keeping the dosage of the medication to the minimum and, perhaps, the use of vitamins E and C. Although tardive dyskinesia may improve, it is sometimes irreversible.

-These drugs are used to treat depression by reducing the symptoms of sadness, agitation, irritability and inability to enjoy life.
-Some are useful for panic attacks, obsessive-complusive disorder and chronic pain.
-Antidepressants are different from most medications since they are slow to act: with the adequate dosage, it takes two to six weeks to see if the patient reacts favorably to the medication.
+These drugs are used to treat depression by reducing the symptoms of sadness, agitation, irritability, and inability to enjoy life.
+Some are also useful for panic attacks, obsessive-compulsive disorder, and chronic pain.
+Antidepressants are different from most medications since they are slow to act: with the adequate dosage, it takes two to six weeks to see if the patient reacts favourably to the medication.
 Overall, antidepressants can help 70 to 80 % of people with major depression.
-As with antipsychotics, antidepressants treat the symptoms but do not cure the illness, hence they must be taken for the natural duration of the depressive episode.
-Like many other drugs, they are toxic when taken in overdose, so the prescribed dosage should be carefully followed.
+As with antipsychotics, antidepressants treat the symptoms but do not cure the illness, so they must be taken for the natural duration of the depressive episode.
+Like many other drugs, can be toxic when taken in overdose, so the prescribed dosage should be carefully followed.

 There are many antidepressants on the market, which may lead to confusion.
 The choice of medication may be based on its side effects, the presence of agitation or anxiety, lack of energy or the experience that the person already has with a previous antidepressant.
 Antidepressants are grouped according to their mode of action and structure.